IntersectMBO/lsm-tree/doc/final-report/final-report.md

 By the way, we also get excellent speed with the 10 M entry table: 150 k ops/sec, much more than the circa 86 k ops/sec we get with the 100 M entry table.
-The reason is that for smaller tables there is less merging work to do.
+The reason is that for smaller tables there is less work to do generally: less merging work, fewer runs, fewer Bloom filters.

 ## The upsert benchmarks